USDX/USDX-Coin/README.md

 ## License
 -------

-Onix coin released under the terms of the MIT license.
+USDX-Coin released under the terms of the MIT license.
 See (COPYING) for more information or see https://opensource.org/licenses/MIT.

 ## Requirements to compile (Ubuntu)